kashyap-1234/kashyap1024/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Machine Learning
+  - Computer vision
   - Artificial Intelligence
-  - Computational Linguistics
-  - Information Retrieval
+  - Data Science

 # Education to show in About widget
 education: